 It’s also relative to you as a founder.
 Are you trying to build the next Uber, or are you trying to build a nice boutique marketing agency?
 You have to define that for yourself.
 You don’t have to build a 2,000-person company if you don’t want to.

-Discover Business Growth
+Why Is Business Growth Important?

 You’ve probably heard the saying, “Technology companies either grow or die.”
 I think about it a lot.
 And while I agree with it in general, I don’t agree with the growth-at-all-costs mentality that has emanated from Silicon Valley over the past several years.